edememinov/MacroDeck/README.md

 ```
+*command_id is the Deckboard id for the command.
+If generated through the node js script, this will be filled automatically*
 ## Executing API calls
 API Calls will be handled just like WebSocket commands.
 An example of a button which will handle an API Call can be found below.